-A total of fifteen 1.5-hour seminars will be held throughout the course.
+A total of fourteen 1.5-hour seminars will be held throughout the course.
 These sessions are an arena in which students will work on solving real-life problems and cases having to do with the concepts covered in theory/praxis sessions.
 Professors will also assign group activities and assignments in these sessions.
-There will be opportunities for students to develop both theory and practical skills.
+There will be opportunities for students to develop both theory and practical skills through learning that is based on practical experimentation and critical reflection.

 TOTAL NUMBER OF HOURS: 150 (6 ECTS CREDITS)

-GROUP TYPE HOURS PER STUDENT CREDITS PER STUDENT
+GROUP TYPE H OURS PER STUDENT CREDITS PER STUDENT

 GENERAL TEACHING (GT) 24.00 0.90

 PRACTICAL TEACHING (PT) 24.00 0.90

 SELF-STUDY 90.00 3.60

-ASSESSMENT AND GRADING G 12.00 0.60
+ASSESSMENT AND GRADING 12.00 0.60

 TOTAL 150.00 6.00